TACC/coe322fall2025/welcome-2025.md

 ## Course Materials

-**Equipment Requirements:** A laptop or tablet capable of connecting to the internet.
-Our classroom has few outlets, so make sure your devices are charged.
+**Equipment Requirements:** Bring to each class a laptop or tablet capable of connecting to the internet.
+Our classroom has few outlets, so make sure your device is charged.

 Lecture slides, code examples, the course textbook and all course materials will all be freely available and stored in the class GitHub repository.
 Take a look to get started.